d2l-ai/d2l-en/chapter_recurrent-modern/bi-rnn.md

     outputs = [d2l.concat((f, b), -1) for f, b in zip(f_outputs, b_outputs)]
     return outputs, (f_H, b_H)
 ```

+The training procedure is the same
+as in :numref:`sec_rnn-scratch`.

 ```{.python .input}
 %%tab all